 What is Sole Custody?

-When someone uses the term sole child custody what they actually mean is that they want to make all decisions with respect to their child including with respect to their living arrangements, care and welfare.
-They want to have sole parental responsibility for making decisions about the child and they want sole care of the child.
-They do not share the care of the child with the other parent and/or they want to have control over any time their child spends with the other parent.
+The term sole custody means one parent can make decisions with respect to their child including with respect to their living arrangements, care and welfare.
+This means the parent will not share the care of the child with the other parent and/or they want to have control over any time their child spends with the other parent as well as all decision making in relation to the child.

 When do people get sole custody?